lra/mackup/README.md

 1. `rm ~/.gitconfig`
 1. `ln -s ~/Dropbox/Mackup/.gitconfig ~/.gitconfig`

-Now your `git` config is always backup and up to date on all your Macs.
+Now your `git` config is always backup and up to date on all your workstations.

 ### Restore